cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**3.5.1**
+- Get rid of deprecation.
+- Remove tests to reduce complexity for new maintainers.

 **3.5.0**
 - Update the code so that it works with the latest version.
 - The code still has deprecation warnings.